Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/HITCON2025.md

 <br>

-But the errors in this chall are not that small.
+But the errors in this chall are not small.
 However they come from a ternary distribution.

 The cool trick is add a column of 1's, and we can get a smaller target vector: